Most Active Stories

 "And I look over, and I think Matt himself was also eating a popsicle up above.
 And I'm like, 'These young guys are out of control!
 I've got to take charge of this.'
 So I'm taking all these horrible notes and glaring at them from my seat.
 And then I look over and Michael Rapport is eating a popsicle."

 Garrett adds, "Apparently, they'd been given permission to do this by the stage manager because it was so hot.
 And it made perfect sense.
-But to a young director who's trying to maintain the show.
-It was really's Michael's gravitas and position as a professional actor that made me stop writing notes for a moment."
+But to a young director who's trying to maintain the show, it was really Michael's gravitas and position as a professional actor that made me stop writing notes for a moment."

 'Deep, resonant voices' run in the family